BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ### Buy-in

 The Buy-in is the portion of the Ticket Price that is reserved to pay for prizes and is added to the Game Trust account.

+> **Usage Note:** if you are using custom [pick size + Buy-in]  combinations, then your custom payout tables must be manually configured by us before first use.
+Please contact us to do so.
+> {.is-info}

 ### Rake Fee